 Embeddings Debate:

-highlighted that embeddings are “really cheap” and eventually linked their cost to the time they take.
+@gabriel_symehighlighted that embeddings are “really cheap” and eventually linked their cost to the time they take.
 They also mentioned embedding sentences for “window chunking.” -

 Chunking and Retrieval Accuracy: Conversation continued with

-discussing the challenges of perfect chunking and recognizing that in some cases, smaller models may require more carefully formatted chunks for optimal performance.@everyoneisgross
+@gabriel_symeand@everyoneisgrossdiscussing the challenges of perfect chunking and recognizing that in some cases, smaller models may require more carefully formatted chunks for optimal performance.@everyoneisgrosssuggested overlapping chunks could be beneficial as they are fast and cheap, while@gabriel_symestressed the issue of retrieval accuracy in large data sets. -

 Local Embeddings Advantage:

-introduced a preference for working with paragraphs rather than sentences due to their semantically grouped nature. -
+.interstellarninjamentioned local models as a time-saving method for creating embeddings, and@max_paperclipsintroduced a preference for working with paragraphs rather than sentences due to their semantically grouped nature. -

 Anticipating Large Context Model Improvements:

-noted that improvements in recall for longer contexts in models like Hermes indicate a future where models with large token counts can provide effective information retrieval for low-sensitivity tasks. -
+.interstellarninjanoted that improvements in recall for longer contexts in models like Hermes indicate a future where models with large token counts can provide effective information retrieval for low-sensitivity tasks. -

 Hierarchical Chunking Strategy in Works:

-revealed that they are currently trying out a hierarchical approach to chunking and promised to report back on its effectiveness.
+@gabriel_symerevealed that they are currently trying out a hierarchical approach to chunking and promised to report back on its effectiveness.

 Links mentioned: